multiplemonomials/multicast_expert/README.rst

 As you might imagine, if you have a large network full of multicast users, and switches are broadcasting every message everywhere, you could get some pretty awful network congestion.
 To combat this, more complex ("managed") Ethernet switches often have a feature called "IGMP snooping".
 When a switch has this setting enabled, it listens for what's called an "IGMP join message" to be sent by a host.
 This message is automatically sent by your OS whenever you open a multicast receive socket, and indicates that host X wants to receive traffic going to multicast address Y.  When the switch sees one of these messages, it automatically begins routing traffic to that multicast address over the corresponding network link.
 No IGMP join message?
 No multicasts for you.

 Last but not least, routers.
 In contrast to Ethernet switches, which connect individual hosts together, routers connect entire networks together.
 They have quite a bit more logic and generally require at least some manual configuration of what packets are routed where.
-Generally, most multicasts are used within one network and as such multicast packets are usually not passed by routers (you can guarantee this by setting the Time To Live to 1, forcing them to be dropped by all routers).
+Often, multicasts are used within one network and are dropped by routers (you can guarantee this by setting the Time To Live to 1, forcing them to be dropped by any router).
 However, the specifics depend on the router configuration, and often individual multicast addresses are treated differently.
 If you really do need to pass multicasts through a router, you should contact your ISP or your network admin to verify the router settings.

 In conclusion, here's a table of how different boxes handle multicasts:

 ========================================= ============================================
-Box                                       What does it do with them?
+Box                                       What does it do with multicast packets?
 ========================================= ============================================
-Ethernet Switch (No IGMP Snooping)        Forwards to all hosts Ethernet Switch (IGMP Snooping Enabled)   Forwards to any hosts that have subscribed Router                                    Depends on configuration, often drops.
+Ethernet Switch (No IGMP Snooping)        Forwards to all hosts Ethernet Switch (IGMP Snooping Enabled)   Forwards to any hosts that have subscribed Router                                    Depends on configuration.
 ========================================= ============================================

 **NOTE:** Be careful of boxes with unexpected behavior!
 Multicast is one of the more rarely used features of IP and often does not seem to be well tested.
 In my time working with multicast, I've seen a number of devices that do not implement the standard as I've written it here.
 For instance, some switches can individually have IGMP snooping enabled/disabled on each port, producing unexpected behavior.
 But I think the worst was a desktop switch which worked fine initially but started dropping most multicast traffic when IGMP snooping was enabled!